GRAND PRIX RACE INFORMATION

 If the runners are still tied at this point the place will be awarded jointly to both runners

-Team competition will start after the first race and results will be awarded on best six from seven results.
+Team competition will start after the second race and results will be awarded on best six from seven results.

 Teams to be made up of people from different divisions - for further notes on how this is made up please see the team sheet using the above link.